-34 Economically disadvantaged areas.
+38 Economically disadvantaged areas.

-Eliminates a provision that currently prohibits the department from establishing goals in a construction contract or a contract for professional and technical services that require a prime contractor who is a small business located in an economically disadvantaged area to subcontract with other small businesses located in economically disadvantaged areas.
+Eliminates a provision that currently prohibits the Department of Administration from establishing goals in a construction contract or a contract for professional and technical services that require a prime contractor who is a small business located in an economically disadvantaged area to subcontract with other small businesses located in economically disadvantaged areas.